 Any accommodation?
-Has a quota of rooms in the University of London’s intercollegiate halls of residence and in the UNITE Green Lane development.
+There’s a variety of accommodation at different price levels to suit a wide range of students, including a quota of rooms in the University of London’s intercollegiate halls of residence.
 Provides access to the University of London Housing Service for advice on private rented accommodation.

 Cheap to live there?
 London is not cheap, though the majority of students are based there already.

-Bursaries: Student bursaries and fee waivers are available; approximately 40% of all undergrads got some financial help in 2012/13.
-Cash bursaries available through the university are paid directly to students.
-Fee waivers also available through the National Scholarship Programme.
+Bursaries: Generous range of non-repayable cash bursaries and fee waivers are available; approximately 40% of all undergrads got some financial help in 2012/13.
+Cash bursaries available through the university are paid directly to students, Check here for more details.

 The fun stuff

-Sporting reputation: No entry in the BUCS league and not particularly sporty, bar some facilities in the main building.
+Sporting reputation: No entry in the BUCS league and not particularly sporty, bar large swimming pool, gym and other facilities of the University of London student centre next door to the main building.

 Notable societies: Loads of course-related groups, plus Bookshare Society for peer to peer book lending - a great means of saving some cash.
 Joomla Club trains students to build and run their own websites, while Lamp and Owl is the student magazine.

-Glittering alumni: Juliet Davenport, OBE, CEO of Good Energy Ltd; adventurer Edward 'Bear' Grylls; Carole Souter CBE, CEO of the Heritage Lottery Fund; rower and 2012 Olympic silver medallist Rob Williams; Labour MP Denis MacShane; former punk turned ambient popster, Jah Wobble; Ramsay Macdonald, first Labour prime minister; Annie Besant, Victorian social campaigner, Ed Davey MP and Secretary of State; Alan Davey, CE of the Arts Council; Jenny Rowe, chief executive of the UK Supreme Court.
+Glittering alumni: Juliet Davenport OBE, CEO of Good Energy Ltd; adventurer Edward 'Bear' Grylls; Carole Souter CBE, CEO of the Heritage Lottery Fund; rower and 2012 Olympic silver medallist Rob Williams; former punk turned ambient popster Jah Wobble; Ed Davey MP and Secretary of State; Alan Davey, CE of the Arts Council; Jenny Rowe, Chief Executive of the UK Supreme Court.

 Alternative prospectus: Check into The Student Room to chat with current, former and prospective students about the Birkbeck university experience.